 The main idea of IAP is to allow students a time for a different kind of learning experience.
 The month may be devoted to research, study in a field of the student's interest, relaxation, travel or a visit home, exploration of Boston and New England, investigation of new fields, or to work.
 The campus-based IAP activities have been fascinating.
-To list only a few, this year they included: All About Black Holes, Amateur Beermaking, Bulgarian Folk Music, Dynamic Behavior of Squash Balls, Fiction Writing Workshop, Glass Blowing, Musical Instrument Building, Oysters and Sex-Food Facts and Fallacies, and Skiing.
+To list only a few, this year they included: Kipling's India, Study of Witchcraft, a Beginner's Guide to Gambling, or How to Lose Intelligently at Las Vegas, Let Us Repeal Ohm's Law, The Institute Spelling Bee, Dulcimer Workshop, A Week of Filmmaking in Vermont, Sexual Politics and Design, Creative Insanity, and Skiing.